Bergdahl Takes the Stand, Apologizes to Wounded Soldiers

 Sergeant Bowe Bergdahl, who spent five years as a captive of the Taliban in Afghanistan, offered emotional testimony at his sentencing hearing on Monday, apologizing to service members who were wounded while searching for him.

 “It was never my intention for anyone to be hurt, and I never expected that to happen,” he said during the hearing in Fort Bragg, North Carolina.
-“I grieve for those who suffered and their families. … I was trying to help, and knowing that I did not breaks my heart.”
+“I grieve for those who suffered and their families … I was trying to help, and knowing that I did not breaks my heart.”

-Bergdahl has said he left his post on June 29, 2009 with the intention of walking to a larger base 18 miles away to report what he saw as a problem with the leadership of his unit.
-He was quickly captured, and brutally tortured for years until President Obama trade five Guantánamo Bay detainees for his release in 2014.
-Earlier this month he pleaded guilty to desertion and misbehavior before the enemy.
+Bergdahl has said he left his post on June 29, 2009, with the intention of walking to a larger base 18 miles away to report what he saw as a problem with the leadership of his unit.
+He was quickly captured and brutally tortured for years until President Obama traded five Guantánamo Bay detainees for his release in 2014.
+Earlier this month, he pleaded guilty to desertion and misbehavior before the enemy.

-After apologizing, Bergdahl described the torture he endured, while clenching his hands at his sides and rocking back and forth.
+After apologizing, Bergdahl described the torture he endured while clenching his hands at his sides and rocking back and forth.
 He said he was beaten with copper wire, and kept in a cage with a metal bar at the bottom that made it impossible to get comfortable.
 He went months without cleaning himself, and developed sores from his shackles.

 Bergdahl said the worst part was the psychological torture.
 His captors showed him videos of executions, and regularly threatened to kill him.